sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 * All comments posted on the thread must be resolved.

-It is important that approval for merging the PR is always done on the comment thread, as this becomes part of the "permanent record".
+It is important that approval for merging the PR is always done by explicitly approving the PR through the GitHub UI before merging, so a record of approval is left in the PR thread.

 Minor changes
 -------------